 See at that moment something had definitely changed.
-Before this I took all of these people with me throughout the day.
+Before this, I took all of these people with me throughout the day.
 I would stare at my crazy eyebrowed, troubled skinned, off-center nosed, too tall reflection day after day and sigh at the imperfections that were keeping me from living the life of my dreams.
 “If only I was different,” I would think.

 I stormed out the of the Actor’s Equity Building in downtown Chicago with a fierce click of my heels and a knowing smirk of defiance on my lips.
 I could really care less whether that casting director ever dialed my number.
 And maybe that’s when I knew I was moving on.
 To what?
 I don’t think I knew, but definitely on.

-Because the thing is I had made the transition from thinking about everything that was quote on quote “wrong” with me to concentrating on everything that was right.
+I had made the transition from thinking about everything that was quote on quote “wrong” with me to concentrating on everything that was right.
 I now knew that my eyebrow that arches too high, and the slant of my nose to the left, the somewhat blotchy skin and the long legs were in essence what came together to uniquely make me.
 And I no longer wanted to try and be somebody else.
 In other the words, the yoga was kicking in.